Nepal Visa Information

-- The foreign tourist visiting Nepal shall be granted the tourist visa.
+- The foreign visiting Nepal shall be granted a tourist visa.

-- The tourist visa shall be granted for a period in a maximum of 150 days in a visa year (Visa years means January to December).
+- The tourist visa shall be granted for a period of a maximum of 150 days in a visa year (Visa years means January to December).

 - A tourist who has departed before the expiry of the period specified in the visa issued in a visa year shall not be allowed to use the visa by adding the remaining period to another visa year.

-- Provided, however, that the computation of the fees for such period shall be made on the basis of the total period of his stay.
+- Provided, however, that the computation of the fees for such period shall be made from the total period of his stay.

-- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with plane ticket or Foreigners, travelling in the accidental force landed a plane for any circumstances shall be issued transit visa for one day.
+- Foreigners, who have entered In Nepal to stay for a night in Nepal and willing to use Nepal’s Airport to visit another country with a plane ticket or Foreigners, traveling in the accidental force landed a plane for any circumstances shall be issued a transit visa for one day.

-- An application for the transit visa has to be submitted in the format as referred to online visa form
+- An application for the transit visa has to be submitted in the format as referred to in the online visa form

 Types and costs: